lacim-uqam/lacim-uqam.github.io/README.md

 Point your web browser to [http://localhost:4000](http://localhost:4000).

-# How to configure Ubuntu to be able to locally test and develop the website
+# Configuring Ubuntu (22.04) for local development of the website

 Reference: https://jekyllrb.com/docs/installation/ubuntu/